Hello! I’m Marvin.

 More background on the genesis of Suburban Militarism and my love of model soldiers can be found on the inaugural post here.

-As for me, I’m from the UK and live with my wife, daughter and an array of friendly pets including two cats and a horse.
-My warmongering is strictly kept to the miniature world and, as a Buddhist, in every other respect I am dedicated to peace.
+My warmongering is strictly kept to the miniature world and in every other respect I am dedicated to peace.
 Few know of my hobby outside of my immediate family.
 Behind those net curtains, one man builds an army…